 Just over 50%, or 38 of the 75 sampled 150 Foot Exemptions, had a geometric mean of 30 feet or more space created around structures following timber operations (Figure 11a, Figure 12).
-Of those with 30 feet or more of mean defensible space, 58% also had single tree specimens in the 30-foot zone around treated structures (Figure 12, Figure 13).
+Of those with 30 feet or more of mean defensible space, 58% also had only single tree specimens in the 30-foot zone around treated structures (Figure 12, Figure 13).
 Geometric mean defensible space averaged 53 feet (sd = 19 feet) for those 1038(c)s with 30 feet or more of defensible space, while those with less than 30 feet averaged 19 feet of defensible space (sd = 8 feet) (Figure 11a).
 Excluding other permitted structures and considering residential homes only, 52% of the 1038(c)s had a mean defensible space of 30 feet or more around residences, with an average of 54 feet (sd = 22 feet) (Figure 11b).
-Furthermore, of the 150 Foot Exemptions with treated residences, 54% also had only single tree specimens within the 30-foot zone of homes (Figure 13).
 Those Exemptions with less than 30 feet of mean defensible space around residences averaged tree-to-home geometric mean distances of 17 feet (sd = 7 feet) (Figure 11b).
 Table 6 shows the additional breakdown of defensible space outcomes and other variables by Fire Hazard Severity Zone.